 The NCAA men’s college basketball tournament tips off in March.
 There are plenty of ways to get into the spirit:

 - Create a March Madness bracket to go with your business.

-- Restaurants can have a competition of their most popular sandwiches and encourage diners to order one of the two dueling dishes.
+- Run a competition of your most popular dishes/products and encourage customers to order one of the two dueling items.

-- Small businesses in or around college towns can get in on the action by offering patrons a discount for wearing team colors.
+- Small businesses in or around college towns can offer patrons a discount for wearing team colors.

 - Take pictures of your employees who are getting in the spirit and post them on social media with the hashtag for the team you support.

 And even if you have nothing to do with sports, you can still take part.
 If a bridal boutique, an event planning company, and a dog treat business can find a way to jump on the bandwagon, anyone can.

 Let’s move on to the specific days in March that make great opportunities for promotions and local marketing.

 For those of us in seasonal climates, the first day of spring is always an exciting time, so take advantage of it with ideas like these:

 - Get people in the spirit with pastel-rich images on Instagram.

 - Run a sidewalk sale, regardless of the weather.
 If it’s chilly, you can offer hot tea and coffee.
 If it’s raining, get a tent.
 Make it a fun “determined to stay positive” event.

 - Start a spring series on YouTube or refresh your YouTube channel trailer with a spring theme.